junxit/us-congress-bills-116/bill.md

     >   - **(D)** provides that information disclosed during such process may not be used for any other law enforcement purpose, including impeachment or prosecution, without the express permission of all participants.

   - **(M)** by redesignating paragraph (1) as paragraph (2); and
-  - **(N)** by inserting before paragraph (2) (as redesignated in subparagraph (O) of this paragraph) the following:
+  - **(N)** by inserting before paragraph (2) (as redesignated in subparagraph (M) of this paragraph) the following:
     > - **(1)** *Abuse in later life* The term abuse in later life means neglect, abandonment, domestic violence, dating violence, sexual assault, or stalking of an adult over the age of 50 by any person, or economic abuse of that adult by a person in an ongoing, relationship of trust with the victim.
 Self-neglect is not included in this definition.

 - **(2)** in subsection (b)—
   - **(A)** in paragraph (2)—
     - **(i)** by redesignating subparagraphs (F) and (G) as subparagraphs (H) and (I);
     - **(ii)** by inserting after subparagraph (E) the following:
-      > - **(G)** *Death of the party whose privacy had been protected* In the event of the death of any victim whose confidentiality and privacy is required to be protected under this subsection, such requirement shall continue to apply, and the right to authorize release of any confidential or protected information is be vested in the next of kin, except that consent for release of the deceased victim’s information may not be given by a person who had perpetrated abuse against the deceased victim.
+      > - **(G)** *Death of the party whose privacy had been protected* In the event of the death of any victim whose confidentiality and privacy is required to be protected under this subsection, such requirement shall continue to apply, and the right to authorize release of any confidential or protected information be vested in the next of kin, except that consent for release of the deceased victim’s information may not be given by a person who had perpetrated abuse against the deceased victim.

     - **(iii)** by redesignating subparagraphs (D) through (E) as subparagraphs (E) through (F); and
     - **(iv)** by inserting after subparagraph (C) the following: